Pilcrow182/cogmind-7drl-fonts/readme.txt

 for multi-resolution support.
 Fonts and window sizes are noted below.

-The graphical tiles included in this set are partially derived from the ones included in the prototype, with the rest created by myself (Pilcrow182).They are a 'hybrid' tileset that uses stylized ASCII for enemies while the world around them is graphical.
+The graphical tiles included in this set are partially derived from the ones included in the prototype, with the rest created by myself (Pilcrow).
+They are a 'hybrid' tileset that uses stylized ASCII for enemies while the world around them is graphical.
 After copying the desired font size(s) to the game's "fonts" folder, you may press Ctrl+PageUp or Ctrl+PageDown in-game to switch between the available fonts, and F3 to enable tiles.
 You may also switch to fullscreen mode by pressing Alt+Enter, but note that entering fullscreen with a font too big for your resolution will crash the game (and erase any current in-game progress).

 Standard (4:3) resolutions:
   The  6x6  font will make a  480x360  window (simple tiles),